variantstudios/wisdomwaysacupuncture.com/_posts/2016-11-28-candida-why-this-diagnosis-is-not-helpful-for-successful-acupuncture-treatment.md

 An analogy is one of our upstairs bathrooms that desperately needs a remodel.
 It has no good ventilation, and yet hot steamy showers are run in it.
 The shower is separate from the rest of the bathroom, behind a closed door, which makes air circulation even more poor.

 We probably all know that when there’s too much dampness in a closed system, then mold grows.
 Same thing in the body.
-If the body doesn’t process fluids well, then you can treat for candida til the cows come home, and the candida is just going to keep growing.
+If the body doesn’t process fluids well, so there's too many sludgy congested fluids, then you can treat for candida til the cows come home, and the candida is just going to keep growing.
 Just like in our bathroom, we can spray and spray with Thieves Essential Oil (an antibacterial/antifungal/antiviral essential oil).
 This temporarily knocks the mold out, but it just quickly comes back.

+The same would be true if I just used "candida killing" herbs but didn't work to help her body not produce so much congested internal dampness.

 ##### Patient #2: